-3. Why would the weight of the wheel be important?

-- 4. Imagine that another team has decided to use a balsa wood wheel 3" in diameter.
-Without changing the diameter of the wheel, can you think of some ways that they could reduce the weight of the wheel? - 5.
-Traction is important with any vehicle.
+4. Why would the weight of the wheel be important?
+5. Imagine that another team has decided to use a balsa wood wheel 3" in diameter.
+Without changing the diameter of the wheel, can you think of some ways that they could reduce the weight of the wheel?
+6. Traction is important with any vehicle.
 Traction is the 'gripping' of the road by the wheels, and it is traction that enables the wheels to go forward rather than just spinning.
-Imagine that your group finds during the testing stage of your vehicle that your cd wheels don't have enough traction.
-What could you add to your wheels to increase their traction on the racing surface? - 6.
-Weight distribution can also have an effect on traction.
-Imagine your car from question 6 is still slipping even with the addition of 'tires'.
-One of your team members suggests that the car needs to be firmer on the ground.
-Remembering the weight distribution experiment from the previous chassis investigation, how could you increase the traction of your vehicle?
+Imagine that your group finds during the testing stage of your vehicle that your juice can lid wheels don't have enough traction.
+What could you add to your wheels to increase their traction on the racing surface?
+7. Weight distribution can also have an effect on traction.
+Imagine your group's car from question 6 is still slipping even with the addition of 'tires'.
+One of your team members suggests that you could use the weight of the motor to increase the traction.
+Remembering the weight distribution experiment from the previous chassis investigation and adding what you know about traction, do you put the motor in the middle of the car, above the wheels that drive the car, or above the other set of wheels?
+Why?